 Legislation and Next Steps

 The 2018 Oregon legislature considered a bill, HB 4029, to upgrade protections for the Deschutes State Scenic Waterway.
 On March 3, 2018 the legislature ended the short session without passing the bill.
-The anticipated next step in the process regarding a potential bridge is likely to be the convening of a stakeholder group that will seek consensus on the issue.
-This process does not take the place of, or supersede, State or Federal planning decisions.
+Subsequently a facilitated stakeholder process was convened by Bend Parks and Rec to seek consensus on the issue.
+The conclusion of this process resulted in Bend Parks and Rec Board resolution (No. 419) removing the bridge from their 5 and 10 year plans and no new legislation has not been introduced.